 - Engaging in the purchasing of systems such as CRM or ERP.

 Regardless of the type of CTO, they work closely with other C-level managers on meeting business goals.

 Required Skills and Qualities of a Good CTO

 The primary duty of the CTO in software product development is to meet the client's requirements and wishes while maintaining stability and the highest level of development profitability.
-They are responsible for the direction and path that the dedicated development team walks towards the final goal.
+They are responsible for the direction and path that the dedicated development team walks toward the final goal.

 To do this, the CTO skills - hard and soft - need to be excellent.
 They must be well-versed in the field and good managers and performers.
 If to summarize and highlight the basic requirements for the CTO, they must have a consistently high level of:

 - Architecture building skills;

 - Development of tech product vision and roadmap;

 - Quality Assurance, DevOps;

 - Collaboration with product owners and company founders;